Burke-Lauenroth-Lab/workflow_guidelines/README.md

 We aim to follow [Hadley Wickham's style guide for R](http://adv-r.had.co.nz/Style.html).
 This is a work in progress.

-To enforce certain elements of this style guide our R repositories now use the [lintr package.](https://github.com/jimhester/lintr) Specifically, we are enforcing *** *** with lintR (these can be found in the .lintr file).
+To adhere and enforce certain elements of this style guide our rSFSW2 repository now runs unit tests for style (see test_rSFSW2_StyleSpelllingPractices.R).
+Primarily, these tests use the [lintr package.](https://github.com/jimhester/lintr) We are aiming for 100% compliance in all of our R code, and new code should be written to the style guide specifications.
 Tutorials on how to understand lintr markers or warnings in RStudio and Atom is available in the lintr README.

 #### Code Development <a name="rdevel"/>

 Code development in our R repositories is complex.
-To navigate this complexity we use a combination of software tools ([RStudio](https://www.rstudio.com/products/rstudio/download/) and [Atom]()) and testing.
+To navigate this complexity we use a combination of software tools ([RStudio](https://www.rstudio.com/products/rstudio/download/) and [Atom](https://atom.io/)) and testing.
 This complexity is rooted in our software architecture where many times changes to R code has an effect on another R package and/or the C code.
 Our R packages revolve around increasing user functionality of our SOILWAT2 C model, so even if code changes only occur in R, you must be conscientious of potential downstream effects.

 For example, changes in rSOILWAT2 will almost always require changes to SOILWAT2 (i.e. so that SOILWAT2 can receive a new variable that is being passed from rSOILWAT2) and rSFSW2 (i.e. rSFSW2 would format site-specific information and then use a rSOILWAT2 function to format this information for passage to C).

+See the README.mds ([rSFSW2](https://github.com/DrylandEcology/rSFSW2/blob/master/README.md), [rSOILWAT2](https://github.com/DrylandEcology/rSOILWAT2/blob/master/README.md)) in our R based repositories for additional protocols and advice on development.

-Here are some guidelines to assist in R code development:
+Here are some guidelines to assist in code development:

-* If your code is a feature, open up a new project on GitHub and sketch out a plan (specific functions) for how you will implement new functionality.
+* If your code is a feature, open up a new milestone on GitHub and sketch out a plan (i.e. new and discrete issues for each function you plan to update or create) for how you will implement new functionality.
 Ask for review from your supervisor.
-* Take advantage of [RStudio's debugger](https://support.rstudio.com/hc/en-us/articles/205612627-Debugging-with-RStudio) to walk through functions with similar functionality.
+* Walk through functions with similar functionality to get a sense for workflow.
+You can either use:
-  - Note: Ironically, sometimes the debugger can be buggy.
-With patience, you can still walk through functions.
+  - [RStudio's debugger](https://support.rstudio.com/hc/en-us/articles/205612627-Debugging-with-RStudio), which ironically, sometimes the debugger can be buggy.
+Additionally, the debugger will not work when programs are not being run interactively / in parallel.
+  - Work through functions at the top-level, by making the function and its inputs available in the global environment.
+To do this you can either write a `save()` statement temporarily into the function or using a _.rds_ created when `debug.dump.objects = TRUE`.
 * Test your new code within an integration project.
-  - Copy the test project from within the _/Git_ folder to your _/Desktop_ so that changes to input files aren't integrated onto Git.
-  - Ensure you can run the test project in RStudio prior to any code development.
-See User Manual (todo) for running a test project.
-  - Change or set options in the descriptions.R file so that your new functionality is triggered (pertains to rSFSW2).
-  - Switching on and off of certain options should NOT be added into _GIT_.
-If a _new_ option is added though, this should be permanently integrated into the code base (i.e. for rSFSW2 in the _/demo_ folder and the _test project_ folder).
 * Develop code in Atom.
-To test code, re-install the R package and then re-run the test project within RStudio.
+To test code, re-load the R package and then re-run the test project within R.
+    - Tip: Use `devtools::load_all()` or `Ctrl-Shift-L` in RStudio to load changes from code into the package.
 * Document your code both formally (see [R documentation](#rdoc)) and informally (in-line with code explaining reasoning using #).
 * Run the test project again with your new functionality.
 Because of the labyrinthian nature of the code base you may have missed something you need to change and will receive an error message.
-Decipher and fix error message, re-install, and try again. shift + Ctrl + F is your friend.
+Decipher and fix error message, load up changes to the code, and try again. `shift + Ctrl + F` is your friend.
 * Ensure your new code adheres to our style guide.
-Take advantage of lintr.
+Take advantage of the lintr unit tests.
-* Ensure your package passes all pre-existing unit tests.
+* Ensure your package passes all pre-existing unit tests locally.
+  - Speed Tip: If your code fails to pass a unit test, you can make fixes and then re-check that specific unit test or file with `testthat::test_file()`.
+Running unit tests over and over can be time consuming.
+* Write your own unit tests for your new functionality.
+* Clean up code before committing (i.e. deleting print statements, double check with lintr, mistaken .Rproj files).
+* Ensure your package pass all unit tests on CI.
   - Note: Never turn off a unit test and push this to GitHub.
 If a unit test is failing seek to understand whether your code is unintentionally changing outcomes (__likely__) or whether a unit test needs updating (this is __unlikely__ but would occur if you explicitly changed the function _with_ the now failing unit test).
-* Write your own unit tests for your new functionality.
-* Clean up code before committing (i.e. deleting print statements, double check with lintr, mistaken .Rproj files).
 * Once your code is functional, refer to the [github_workflow](#github_workflow.md) for next steps on committing and continuous integration checks.

 #### Documentation <a name="rdoc"/>

-We use the Roxygen2 package to write documentation in R. A manual and examples can be found [here](http://kbroman.org/pkg_primer/pages/docs.html).
+We use the [Roxygen2](https://cran.r-project.org/web/packages/roxygen2/index.html) package to write documentation in R. A manual and examples can be found [here](http://kbroman.org/pkg_primer/pages/docs.html) [here](https://cran.r-project.org/web/packages/roxygen2/vignettes/formatting.html).

-Roxygen2 is a package you will need to install in R. Roxygen2 will create .Rd files for every function you document in the _/man_ folder, as well as a DESCRIPTION and NAMESPACE files.
+Roxygen2 is a package you will need to install in R. Roxygen2 will create .Rd files for every function you document in the _/man_ folder, as well as a NAMESPACE file.

 Refer to our [R documentation checklist](RDocChecklist.md) each time you are plan to commit changes with alterations to R documentation.

 #### Unit Testing <a name="rtest"/>

-We use the [testthat](https://journal.r-project.org/archive/2011-1/RJournal_2011-1_Wickham.pdf) package for unit testing in R. Within each of our R package repositories there is a _tests/testthat_ directory.
+We use the [testthat](https://cran.r-project.org/web/packages/testthat/index.html) package for unit testing in R. Within each of our R package repositories there is a _tests/testthat_ directory.
 Within the _tests_ folder there is testthat.R, which guides R to to test all files in the _testthat_ folder during the R CMD check.
 Each file within the _/testthat_ folder should begin with __test__ and each of these files contains multiple related tests.
 Typically, we have at least a test file for each corresponding file in the _/R_ folder, but it is possible that there might need to be many test files for each file in the _/R_ folder.

 Each test should be designed to test the expectation or multiple expectations of a function.
 Is the output the right value or the right class?
 Are the values equal to a reference value?
 Is there an error message, warning, or message when we want there to be?
 There is more information on the variety of available test functions and how to use theme [here.](http://r-pkgs.had.co.nz/tests.html#test-tests)